Sara Ritter, IOM

 What advice would you give to young women entering your industry?

 My advice is to really listen.
 Listen to your clients, listen to your customers, and really connect with them.
 Engage with them and really learn about them.
 I'm very passionate about making connections and doing the right things for the right reasons, and really wanting to give back.
-This is my way to give back to the nonprofits in my new field, helping their chambers thrive, and more importantly, helping businesses get training that they possibly could not get and have it crafted for them in their chamber so that they can both be successful.
+This is my way to share my knowledge and passion for helping chambers of commerce and member businesses thrive by brining on-demand video training by experts to all businesses, and have it crafted for them within their chamber so that they can both be successful.

 What are the biggest challenges or opportunities in your field right now?

 The biggest challenge I'm seeing is that the smaller chambers just don't have the funding that they need.
-By encouraging businesses to learn why it's important to be part of their community, the goal is to help those chambers get additional revenue in so that they can provide those benefits back to the members.
+By encouraging businesses to learn why it's important to be part of their community, the goal is to help those chambers increase revenue in so that they can provide those benefits back to the members.
 It's really the growing challenges of the chambers - they're often underfunded.
 It's really important to help businesses understand what a chamber is, and that it's more than just a ribbon cutting.
-There are a lot of services that they provide.
+There are a lot of services that they provide which provides value-based benefits for businesses.

 What values are most important to you in your work and personal life?

 I'm very passionate about making connections and doing the right things for the right reasons, and really wanting to give back.
-I'm all about giving back to the community.
+I'm all about community.
 I know the difficulties that women face in being in certain positions, and I just want them to feel empowered and to let them know that you are worth it and you can do anything you set your mind to.
-I just want to encourage and, if I can, mentor women that are coming up in leadership roles, that they're valued, and what they bring to the table is so extremely important and valued.
-At this point in my life, family is first, and taking this time to enjoy my family and being an active part of the community.
+I just want to encourage and, if I can, mentor women that are coming up in leadership roles, that they're valued, and what they bring to the table is so extremely important.
+At this point in my life, family is first, and I am taking this time to enjoy my family and being an active part of the community.